TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 I joined Cloudflare as a Product Manager in our Research & Development wing, what we now call Emerging Technology and Incubation.
 [Launched](https://blog.cloudflare.com/cloudflare-access-now-teams-of-any-size-can-turn-off-their-vpn/) Cloudflare Access to help teams turn off their legacy VPN.
 [Launched](https://blog.cloudflare.com/using-cloudflare-registrar/) Cloudflare Registrar to provide customers with at-cost domain registration.

-## 2019 - PM of Access, Registrar, and Tunnel
+## 2019 - Product Manager of Access, Registrar, and Tunnel

 Customers liked Access, but they wanted more.
 We added workflows that sat outside of a traditional browser so we introduced support for [SSH](https://blog.cloudflare.com/releasing-the-cloudflare-access-feature-that-let-us-smash-a-vpn-on-stage[), [service tokens](https://blog.cloudflare.com/give-your-automated-services-credentials-with-access-service-tokens), [command line flows](https://blog.cloudflare.com/leave-your-vpn-and-curl-secure-apis-with-cloudflare-access), and [RDP](https://blog.cloudflare.com/cloudflare-access-now-supports-rdp).